Where to Buy

 GBM Assessment (Score: 8.5/10)

-Eliot received the Nobel Prize in Literature in 1948, and Four Quartets is widely considered the greatest achievement in philosophical poetry of the twentieth century.
-Across its four interconnected meditations, the sequence explores time, memory, history, and the possibility of redemption with a musical complexity and spiritual depth unmatched in modern verse.
+Four Quartets is widely considered the greatest achievement in philosophical poetry of the twentieth century.
+Across its four interconnected meditations, T. S. Eliot explores time, memory, history, and the possibility of redemption with a musical complexity and spiritual depth unmatched in modern verse.
+Eliot received the Nobel Prize in Literature in 1948.

 World War II, 1942-1945